 Amy Welling Gregg

 I am a Social Justice Historian.
-My experience with teaching undergraduates includes both traditional in the classroom and online courses and with teaching small groups of students to large lecture settings.
-My research exists at the intersection of American history, medicine, and pharmacy, and I explore the implications of this in a variety of matters concerning social justice, equality, and progression as it connects to undergraduate students of all disciplines today.
+My experience with teaching undergraduates includes both traditional in the classroom and online courses.
+I enjoy the challenge of successfully teaching small classes to large lecture settings.
+My research exists at the intersection of American history, medicine, pharmacy, and critical race theory.
+I explore the implications of this in a variety of matters concerning social justice, equality, and progression as it connects to undergraduate students of all disciplines today.

 Areas of Expertise

-My doctoral research involved the history of American Medicine and Pharmacy and how the process of professionalization of those disciplines impacted medicinal practices by American Indians and African Americans, women, and practitioners from lower classes of Caucasians in America.
+My research involves the history of American Medicine and Pharmacy and how the process of professionalization of those disciplines impacted medicinal practices by American Indians and African Americans, women, and practitioners from working class Caucasians.
 My work is founded upon a consciousness of the importance of diversity, the moral acceptance of the “other,” and social justice.

 PhD Comparative Studies The Ohio State University